FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 ### Read Information About a User

-Making a GET request to a resource under the `/v1/users/{{user-id}}` endpoint will return the user listed under that id.
+Making a GET request to a resource under the `/v1/users/{{user-id}}` endpoint will return the user listed under that ID.
 The `X-Auth-token` must be supplied in the headers.

 #### 5 Request: